 Shadow is symbolic for sin; by shadowing others a person is blocking their access to the divine and attempting to hold onto it themselves as well as not following the Divine Order.
 Darkness represents the non-being the Source by its nature opposes.
 While mainstream Solarism does not have a dualistic position or acknowledge any anti-Source some congregations or schisms have discussed the Hierarchies of Shadow and the Lord of Darkness.

 The golden octahedron prayer chamber is perhaps the most well-known Solarist symbol.
 It is an integral part of Dominion spaceships, containing a specialised counselling AI system (often called an octachaplain) as well as ritual space.
-It is commonly believed that Tiphareth and the Divine Order can manifest through it in times of need, reinforced by many stories about miraculous interventions (the most famous might be the epic Wrecking of Common Realtime by the survivors of the 5049 disaster, even if scholars have questioned its genuineness).
+It is commonly believed that Tiphareth and the Divine Order can manifest through it in times of need, reinforced by many stories about miraculous interventions (the most famous might be the epic Wrecking of Common Realtime by the survivors of the 5049 a.t. disaster, even if scholars have questioned its genuineness).
 On planets a similar use is made of the golden pyramid temples.

 Isakk e, Leopold Quali and His Divine Student: The History of Modern Metamonotheism (7733) Eden Memory Banks, Eden